More-Collaborative-Laboratory/ww4zero/context/ww4zero.md

 -  `amount`: Identifier the consumable amount
    -  Attribute type: **Property**.
    -  Optional
 -  `status`: Indicates the status of the order * '1' - waits for separation order * '2' - In separating fase * '3' - waits for someone from factory-flor to take the separeted order * '4' - Already on flor-factory.
-One of : `1`, `2`, `3`, `4`.
+One of : ``, ``, ``, ``.
    -  Attribute type: **Property**.
    -  Optional
--  `image`: url da imagem
+-  `image`: Image URL
    -  Attribute type: **Property**.
    -  Optional
--  `belongsTo`: Identification of the projet Name that this consumables will attached to
+-  `belongsTo`: Identification of the projet name that this consumables will attached to
    -  Attribute type: **Relationship**.
    -  Required
 -  `orderBy`: Identification of the owner name associated to the project with status in execution